dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/index.md

 ### Return Results

-DBR’s returned results include the decoding results and intermediate results.
+DBR 's returned results include the decoding results and intermediate results.
 For more information, please refer to this article: [How to filter and sort decoding results](decode-result.md) and [How to obtain and use intermediate results](intermediate-result.md).

 ## Control Terminate Phase